Kannan171/tp/docs/DeveloperGuide.md

 - Providing data backup and recovery capabilities
 - Managing user preferences storage

-The Storage layer consists of several key components:
+The Storage component consists of several key components:

 - **`StorageManager`**: The main implementation of the `Storage` interface that coordinates all storage operations
 - **`JsonAddressBookStorage`**: Handles the storage of address book data in JSON format